How to Manage Large Brain Imaging Experiments

 Experiment 5: Parameter Sensitivity

-So far, we’ve done an excellent job setting up the functions we need for our experiments.
+So far, we have separated computation, plotting, and experiment configuration.
 Now, we want to see how our algorithm reacts to changes in the free parameters we can choose from.
 There is a pentagon plot that we will use to look at the sensitivity of the frame size and training size.
 If you have a wider frame size, there are fewer transportation plans, and there could be more robust policies when there are more training plans.
 We will use the same visualization principles (i.e., Rule 2) and modularized coding (i.e., Rule 1,3).

 But, we start to notice that there is a new problem.
 How to save new results and transmit them to visualization units?